oracle/nosql-java-sdk/README.md

  *
  * This program can be run against:
  *  1. the cloud service
- *  2. the on-premise proxy and Oracle NoSQL Database instance, secure or
+ *  2. the on-premises proxy and Oracle NoSQL Database instance, secure or
  *  not secure.
  *  3. the cloud simulator (CloudSim)
  *